ElectricityMachine/SCR-SGPlus/README.md

 ### Features
 - Only one button press is needed to change a signal aspect or copy zone opening messages to your clipboard
 - Decreases setup and train clearing time significantly
-- Allows the signaller to focus on more important things than just clicking to change aspects
+- Allows the signaller to focus on more important things rather than just clicking to change aspects
 - Quickly get in and out of a camera view (signals only for now)

 ### Planned features: